- Free reply within 15 minutes during business hours

 Q. Will the Hebrew embassy / receiving authority accept your translation?

-Yes — our Hebrew translations are produced by court-grade translator with ten-plus years of legalisation experience and accepted by Thailand's MFA, the destination embassy and overseas registries.
-We process thousands of Birth Certificate files every year.
+Yes — our Hebrew translations are produced by court-grade translator with ten-plus years of legalisation experience and are accepted by Thailand's Department of Consular Affairs (MFA), the destination embassy in Bangkok and overseas registries.
+Birth Certificate files are part of our regular caseload, and if a file is refused because of a defect on our side we correct and re-file it at our own cost.

 Q. แปลสูติบัตรเป็นฮีบรู ราคาเท่าไร?